In this workshop you will learn:

 One of the great things about InfluxDB is that lots of folk are essentially building similar set-ups which mean that templates are starting to appear that do lots of the heavy lifting of setting up a system.
 To get started we will use a built in template for creating a datastore and dashboard for stats on the RPi system performance.

 Open up the settings page ("cog" in left menu) and then select the Templates tab.
 From here you can look up a template for "Raspberry Pi".
-Note: we are just setting up the database to store data here - we have not started collecting data yet.
+Click on install template.
+Note: we are just setting up the database to store data here - we have not started collecting data yet - we will see the template in action in a few steps time.

 Screenshot of InfluxDB settings page